-In its unprocessed state, natural gas is composed of varying quantities of methane, ethane, propane, butanes, and pentanes.
+In its unprocessed state, raw natural gas is composed of varying quantities of methane, ethane, propane, butanes, and pentanes.
 Often impurities such as oxygen, hydrogen sulfide, nitrogen, water and carbon dioxide are also present.
-Once natural gas has been processed for consumption, it is primarily methane with trace amounts of other constituents.
+Once natural gas has been processed for consumption, consumer natural gas is primarily methane with trace amounts of other molecules.

 Natural gas has a high energy density (for a fossil fuel) and flexible applications, which make it a popular fuel.
 People advocating for natural gas often point to it as the cleanest burning fossil fuels.
 Even as a cleaner fossil fuel, natural gas is still made up of hydrocarbons and burning it releases CO2 and other pollutants (NOx being a problem specifically).
 Natural gas use is often an improvement over coal, however, its combustion still contributes to air pollution and climate change.

 Both natural gas extraction and electrical generation suffer from NIMBY (Not in my back yard syndrome) opposition.
 NIMBY syndrome is when people consent to an idea, as long as they will not be directly affected by it.
 Click here for data on Canadian support for natural gas as an energy source.